saumyashankarsinha/BMRE/README.md

 ![This is an image](https://github.com/saumyashankarsinha/BMRE/blob/main/Images/bme.png)

 The bounded-memory enforcer is implemented in Python.
-The functionality is divided into two modules -DFA (contained in Automata.py) and
+The functionality is divided into two modules
+- DFA (contained in Automata.py) and
--Enforcer (contained in Enforcer.py)  modules.
+- Enforcer (contained in Enforcer.py)  modules.

 The DFA module contains all the functionalities related to defining the automaton and operations on the automaton.
 The Enforcer module implements the bounded-memory enforcer.